 When a mutual fund issuer receives a redemption request, there are generally two ways to grant it:

-1. Use cash held in the fund.
+- Use cash held in the fund.

-2. Sell fund holdings to raise enough cash to satisfy the request.
+- Sell fund holdings to raise enough cash to satisfy the request.

 Fund issuers carefully consider these options with an eye toward maintaining sufficient cash holdings in the fund to meet redemption requests.
 If the issuer chooses to sell underlying securities, any unrealized gains crystalize, becoming capital gain distributions that impact all the mutual fund’s investors in taxable accounts.
 To the extent the fund has losses, it can use them to offset capital gains.
 (For investors in qualified accounts, reinvested distributions aren’t taxable.)

 ETF shares trade in the secondary market, such as a stock exchange, which means ETF issuers don’t need to be involved for ETF investor sales activity.
 The seller places a sell order through a brokerage account and executes it at a market price respective to the fund’s intraday net asset value (NAV).
 This execution is provided by a market maker within the secondary market.
-Just as an investor selling a stock may incur capital gains if the share price has appreciated since the investor bought it, individual ETF sellers will be liable for their own personal realized capital gains on any ETF shares that have grown in value since their purchase price.
-Because the individual ETF investor sold the shares in the secondary market, there was no impact to the underlying fund holdings.
+Just as an investor selling a stock may incur capital gains if the share price has appreciated since the investor bought it, individual ETF sellers will be liable for their own realized capital gains on any ETF shares that have grown in value since their purchase price.
+Because the ETF investor sold shares in the secondary market, there was no impact to the underlying fund holdings.
 Therefore, the remaining fund holders were unaffected by the sale of shares.
-This can be a huge source of tax efficiency.
+This can be a source of tax efficiency.

 While most ETF transactions occur in the secondary market, occasionally, there may be a need to use the primary market.
 If an ETF investor sells shares in an amount that exceeds market demand, a market maker can redeem those shares in the primary market through an authorized participant (AP).
-APs will give back the ETF shares to the issuer in exchange for a pro-rata slice (or a representative amount) of underlying stocks held in the ETF.
-Because the transfer of shares for securities is in-kind, no capital gain liabilities are accrued.
-(However, the individual ETF investor who chose to sell shares will be responsible for any personal realized capital gains.)

 Issuers of most ETFs have another tax efficiency tool at their disposal called custom in-kind negotiated baskets.
 This feature allows ETF issuers to create non-representative baskets of securities (i.e., not a pro-rata slice) that can be transferred to an AP in the primary market.
 Custom baskets can be particularly useful for rebalancing because they may help reduce the tax impact of investment changes within the fund.
+In-kind mechanisms can also be used to maintain tax efficiency in certain years when capital gains may be distributed for various reasons, particularly within fixed income assets.

 For additional information about ETFs, contact your Capital Group representative.